powerhouse-industries/front-end-starter/README.md

 When using JavaScript to enhance a users experience on a website we prefer to use vanilla JavaScript where possible. jQuery is bundled with our Front-end Starter but shouldn't be relied upon where vanilla JavaScript would suffice.

-To find out vanilla JS alternatives to jQuery see: [http://youmightnotneedjquery.com/](http://youmightnotneedjquery.com/)
+To find out vanilla JavaScript alternatives to common jQuery methods see: [http://youmightnotneedjquery.com/](http://youmightnotneedjquery.com/)